 - Are there any other composite sketches or updated composite sketches completed?

 The original $2000 reward through crime stoppers is still in effect.
-Anyone with information in to the assault and murder of Gail Ryan, specifically around the identity of the young man who had visited her 3 times in the week before her death.
-He would be between the ages of 69 and 73 now, please contact the Major Crime Unit with the Hamilton police at 905-546-3829 or, if you wish to remain anonymous, contact Crime Stoppers at 1-800-222-TIPS, that’s 1-800-222-8477 or alternatively your tip can be made online by visiting crimestoppershamilton.com.
+Anyone with information about the assault and murder of Gail Ryan, specifically around the identity of the young man who had visited her 3 times in the week before her death.
+He would be between 69 and 73 now; please contact the Major Crime Unit with the Hamilton police at 905-546-3829.
+If you wish to remain anonymous, contact Crime Stoppers at 1-800-222-TIPS, that’s 1-800-222-8477, or alternatively, your tip can be made online by visiting crimestoppershamilton.com.
 Your IP address is blocked.